ghatikisrikar/Coding-Challenge---RISC-V-ACT-Framework-Enablement-and-M-Mode-Firmware-Validation-on-Hardware-Board/README.md

 <img width="815" height="70" alt="Screenshot 2026-05-16 132330" src="https://github.com/user-attachments/assets/240654a9-ec71-4246-b27a-da41e300b2b4" />

-PS: I have also taken help of Stackoverflow, AI in making the code as I have only basic idea how this works.
+PS: I have taken help of Stackoverflow, AI in making the code as I have only basic idea how this works.

 Thank You for your time!!!